Now we need to have some actual python code to start to work with. It is still no time to code, though!

 Back in the project viewer, Forms tab, we right-click on the mainwindow.ui item and select 'Compile form' in the context menu.

 The .ui resource gets compiled, and as output a python file is generated.

-Switch to the sources view (in the project viewer window) and there is a new file (Ui_MainWindow.py) with actual python code.
+If you switched now to the sources view (in the project viewer window) you'd find that there is a new file in the ui package (Ui_MainWindow.py), which contains actual python code.

 It defines a class called Ui_MainWindow.
 This class takes care of setting up an instance of the Qt class QMainWindow, adding and laying out widgets as we have created them with the Qt designer.

-Well, if we needed to make some changes later to the ui file (typically using Qt designer), then we should re-compile the form, and all of the changes we would have made would then be lost.
+If we needed to make some changes later to the ui file (typically using Qt designer), then we should re-compile the form, and all of our code would then be lost.

 Instead, we are going to generate another class, which will in turn extend Ui_MainWindow, and which we can use to write down our code.

-Once again, right-click on mainwindow.ui (forms tab of the Project Viewer) but this time select 'Generate dialog code...'.
+To achieve this, right-click -once again- on mainwindow.ui (forms tab of the Project Viewer) but this time select 'Generate dialog code...'.